 - COPD - lung disease usually due to smoking.

-- Heart failure - gradual onset of breathlessness, swollen ankles, and worse on lying down.
+- Heart failure - gradual onset of breathlessness and swollen ankles - worse on lying down.
 It affects elderly people usually.
 It is due to the heart pumping inefficiently.

 - Anaemia - not enough haemoglobin in the blood to carry oxygen to cells.
 This causes tiredness and breathlessness.
 The most common cause in the UK is heavy menstrual periods.
 Bleeding into the gut is a common cause in older people.

-What can you do if you feel breathless?
+What can you do if you feel very breathless?

 - Try not to panic, if possible.

 - Call 999/112/911 if severe and sudden with no obvious cause.

 - Use your reliever inhaler as instructed if you have asthma.

 - Use your oxygen if you have been supplied with it.

 What can you do to help ongoing (chronic) breathlessness?